RATHOD-SHUBHAM/BreakingBadCast/README.md

 Built this react project based on one of my favourite shows of all time Breaking Bad.

-Check out the project [here](https://rathod-shubham.github.io/BreakingBadCast/).
+Check out the project [here](https://rathod-shubham.github.io/BreakingBadCast/).\
+Basically we are going to fetch data making http request and display the results.

 ## Getting Started :

 Create a react project using react create-app.

-Install the dependencies.
+Install Axios.

 Run the application locally on local host:3000